DevOpsPlayground/Basic-Cloud-Security-AWS/README.md

   <img src="./images/instance-policy.png" />
 </p>

 The above policy allows us ec2 actions as as to pass secret-read-role.
-Lets investigate what policies this role has and what permissions are defined for this role.
-Lets execute three commands below
+To investigate what policies this role has and what permissions are defined for this role, let's execute the three commands below
 ```
 aws iam list-attached-role-policies --role-name secret-read-role
 aws iam get-policy --policy-arn arn:aws:iam::204521158369:policy/get-playground-secret